pvillaverde/twitch-data-exporter/README.md

 fetchClips: '0 2 * * *', // Channel Clips will be refreshed every day at 2AM
 fetchGames: '0 3 * * *', // Missing Games from the database will be fetched every day at 3AM
 fetchFollows: '0 4 * * *', // Channel followers will be refreshed every dat at 4AM
-fetchStreams: '* * * * *', // Every minute will check if there's someone on stream and get the viewers count.
+fetchStreams: '* * * * *', // Every minute will who's someone on stream and viewers count.
 ```

 These intervals can be customized using the cron syntax: